How to: Write Data to a Uniform Grid

 Writing Data to a Cell

-At the most granular level of grid referencing syntax, look at writing data to a single cell of the Uniform Grid.
+At the most granular level of grid referencing syntax, you’ll write data to a single cell of the Uniform Grid component.
 Writing data to a cell means updating a specific field in a single row of the grid.
 A single field in a single row is simply a key/value pair in the array of row objects.
-So, you can output a value directly from your logic component (in this case, an Initializer).
-To target a single cell of the Uniform Grid, the Initializer component uses the following grid referencing syntax structure: {gridPropertyID}.col({columnPropertyID}).row({rowIndex}).
+So, you can output a value directly from a logic component, like an Initializer component, and target a single cell of the Uniform Grid component.
+The Initializer component uses the following grid referencing syntax structure: {gridPropertyID}.col({columnPropertyID}).row({rowIndex}).

 Configure the Initializer Component

-This Initializer has no inputs.
-Instead, you define what value to write to the output using the Outputs table.
+This Initializer component defines what value to write to the output using the Outputs table.

-1. Drag and drop an Initializer component onto your canvas.
-Place your Initializer in column 3 of the Columns component.
+1. Drag and drop an Initializer component in column three of the col1 Columns component.

-2. In the Canvas Label Text and Property ID fields, enter initCell.
+2. In the Property ID and Canvas Label Text fields, enter initCell.

-3. From the Trigger Type options, select New Submission.
+3. From the Trigger Type drop-down, select New Submission.

 uniformGrid.col(name).row(0)